-Testicular cancer is the most commonly diagnosed malignancy in men aged 15-44 years living in North America.
-Testicular cancer is highly amenable to treatment when caught at an early stage, with a five-year survival approaching 100% in patients diagnosed at stage I. In contrast, patients who miss the early window and present with a stage IV metastatic diagnosis have a five-year survival of 74%.
-Early detection and management of cancerous testicular lesions is thus critical in optimizing patient outcomes.
+Testicular cancer is the most commonly diagnosed malignancy in men aged 15-44 years living in North America.1 Testicular cancer is highly amenable to treatment when caught at an early stage,2 with a five-year survival approaching 100% in patients diagnosed at stage 1.3 In contrast, patients who miss the early window and present with a stage IV metastatic diagnosis have a five-year survival of 74%.3 Early detection and management of cancerous testicular lesions is thus critical in optimizing patient outcomes.

-As testicular cancer often presents as a painless mass in the scrotum and/or testicular swelling, 4-6 testicular examination is a non-invasive and simple test to identify such pathologic findings at an early stage.
-However, past research has shown that only 5% of medical students beginning their clinical clerkship training, 7 as well as only 36% of pediatrics residents, 8 identify as comfortable with their testicular examination skills.
-Accumulating evidence also suggests potential benefits of testicular self-examination (TSE) as a screening test given its privacy and convenience; 9,10 however, previous surveys amongst male college students report that only 41% are taught TSE and only 8% perform the examination with regularity.
-Such results highlight an educational gap amongst both medical learners and patients, as well as a need for novel tools that will facilitate such education.
+As testicular cancer often presents as a painless mass in the scrotum and/or testicular swelling.4-6 Testicular examination is a non-invasive and simple test to identify such pathologic findings at an early stage.
+However, past research has shown that only 5% of medical students beginning their clinical clerkship training,7 as well as only 36% of pediatrics residents,8 identify as comfortable with their testicular examination skills.
+Accumulating evidence also suggests potential benefits of testicular self-examination (TSE) as a screening test, given its privacy and convenience;^{9,10} however, previous surveys among male college students report that only 41% are taught TSE and only 8% perform the examination with regularity.
+Such results highlight an educational gap among both medical learners and patients, as well as a need for novel tools to facilitate such education.

-One technology that enables the development of high-fidelity educational tools is 3D printing.
-This technology has the distinct advantage of demonstrating spatial relations between anatomically-accurate structures, making it well-suited for use in both medical training and patient education.
-The use of 3D-printed models as an adjunct to existing techniques has been found to be preferred by patients, as well as beneficial in improving their understanding of relevant anatomy.
-Similar advantages have been demonstrated in medical education, where 3D-printed models have been effective in improving anatomy and clinical skills curricula.
-Despite the reported accuracy and educational benefits of 3D-printed anatomical models, no previous study (to the authors' knowledge) has investigated 3D printing as a means of improving testicular examination education.
-To this end, the presented study describes the development of a set of 3D-printed models designed for the purposes of teaching testicular examination and improving understanding of testicular malignancies amongst patients and medical learners.
+One technology that enables the development of highfidelity educational tools is 3D printing.
+This technology has the distinct advantage of demonstrating spatial relations between anatomically accurate structures, making it well-suited for use in both medical training and patient education.11-13 The use of 3D-printed models as an adjunct to existing techniques has been found to be preferred by patients, as well as beneficial in improving their understanding of relevant anatomy.14-18 Similar advantages have been demonstrated in medical education, where 3D-printed models have been effective in improving anatomy and clinical skills curricula.19-22 Despite the reported accuracy and educational benefits of 3D-printed anatomical models, no previous study (to the authors' knowledge) has investigated 3D printing as a means of improving testicular examination education.
+To this end, the presented study describes the development of a set of 3D-printed models designed for the purposes of teaching testicular examination and improving understanding of testicular malignancies among patients and medical learners.